cardano-foundation/developer-portal/docs/stake-pool-course/handbook/register-stake-pool-metadata.md

 * Create a delegation certificate pledge
 * Submit the certificates to the blockchain

 **WARNING:** Generating the **stake pool registration certificate** and the **delegation certificate** requires the **cold keys**.
-So, when doing this on mainnet you may want to generate these certificates in your local machine taking the proper security measures to avoid exposing your cold keys to the internet.
+So, when doing this on Mainnet you may want to generate these certificates in your local machine taking the proper security measures to avoid exposing your cold keys to the internet.

 #### Create a JSON file with your pool's metadata